AS (2017) CR 08

 If we are really to discuss this issue, we need to look at the Middle East and Syria more broadly, because all the wars and violence on the borders of Europe are felt more acutely in those regions.
 Turkey has a long border with Syria and 3 million Syrian refugees.
 It opened its borders and it is a member of the Council of Europe, yet Turkey is isolated in dealing with this problem.
 That is why there needs to be an increase in support for Turkey; saying we support Turkey is not sufficient – this needs deeds.
 We also need to step up efforts to combat terrorism.
 Turkey, Jordan and Lebanon are trying to assist the refugees in those countries, which is why Europe must be more sensitive to the refugees fleeing Syria.
 This is a humanitarian duty, yet we see very poor behaviour towards such refugees in a number of countries – that is unconscionable.

 Friends, the war and violence in Syria have generated conditions that have prompted people to flee, so we must help them, irrespective of their ethnic origin or religious beliefs.
 This is a necessity, stemming from our humanity.
 Trying to use and exploit these immigrants and refugees for a host of political calculations is the wrong road to take, and it is also condemned in international treaties.
-The fact that Armenians who were living in Syria are being hosted in occupied territories in Azerbaijan rather than in Armenia is intolerable, and this approach runs completely counter to the OSCE’s decisions.
+The fact that Armenians who were living in Syria are being hosted in occupied territories in Azerbaijan rather than in Armenia is intolerable, and this approach runs completely counter to the Organization for Security and Co-operation in Europe’s (OSCE) decisions.
 We must put an end to this situation as soon as possible.
 The fact that the Armenians are establishing Armenians who are leaving Syria not in Armenia but in occupied territory in Azerbaijan is only inflicting damage on those individuals.
 It is also detrimental to the Nagorno-Karabakh issue, which is so sensitive for the Council of Europe, and it runs counter to the peace process.
 In the Council of Europe, through the Parliamentary Assembly and through the person of the Secretary General, a number of appeals have been made for no new initiatives to be taken which would hamper the peace process in Nagorno-Karabakh.
 We endorse that position.

 Once again, I join Sir Roger Gale in stressing that every possible support should be extended to the Syrian refugees.